Causes of Cirrhosis

 Treatment for cirrhosis depends on the cause of cirrhosis.
 In some cases, treatment of an underlying condition may help reverse early-stage cirrhosis.

-Chronic Hepatitis.
-Many types of antiviral drugs are used to treat chronic hepatitis B, including pegylated interferon, entecavir, and tenofovir.
-Treatment for chronic hepatitis C depends on the genotype.
-Patients with genotype 1 hepatitis C may receive triple combination therapy with pegylated interferon, ribavirin, and a protease inhibitor drug such as telaprevir or boceprevir.
-In 2013, the FDA approved simeprevir and sofosbuvir, two new oral treatments for hepatitis C. Successful treatment of hepatitis can sometimes lead to regression of cirrhosis.
+Many types of antiviral drugs are used to treat chronic hepatitis B. Treatment for chronic hepatitis C depends on the genotype.
+Treatment options for hepatitis C are constantly evolving as new drugs are approved.
+Successful treatment of hepatitis can sometimes lead to regression of cirrhosis.

-Bile Duct Disorders.
 Ursodeoxycholic acid (Actigall, generic), also known as ursodiol or UDCA, is used for treating primary biliary cirrhosis but does not slow the progression.
-Itching is usually controlled with cholesterol drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
-Antibiotics for infections in the bile ducts and drugs that quiet the immune system (prednisone, azathioprine, cyclosporine, methotrexate) may also be used.
-Several surgical procedures may also be tried to open up the bile ducts.
+Itching is usually controlled with drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
+Antibiotics for infections in the bile ducts and drugs that affect the immune system (prednisone, azathioprine, cyclosporine, and methotrexate) may also be used.
+Surgery may be needed to open up the bile ducts.